-2013 2012 \$ \$ Stella Jones International S.A.
-Marketing and technical service fees paid 200 200 Stella International S.A. and James Jones & Sons Limited Marketing and technical service fees paid 100 100 Other Legal fees charged by a firm in which a director of the Company is a partner 388 458
+2014 2013 \$ \$ Stella Jones International S.A.
+Marketing and technical service fees paid 200 200 Stella International S.A. and James Jones & Sons Limited Marketing and technical service fees paid 100 100 Other Legal fees charged by a firm in which a director of the Company is a partner 320 388

-\ Stella Jones International S.A. holds, directly or indirectly, approximately 38.7% of the outstanding common shares of the Company.
+^{} Stella Jones International S.A. holds, directly or indirectly, approximately 38.5% of the outstanding common shares of the Company.

-These transactions occurred in the normal course of operations and have been measured at the exchange amount, which is the amount of consideration established and agreed upon by related parties.
+These transactions occurred in the normal course of operations and have been measured at fair value.